Serving all people by providing personalized health and wellness through exemplary care, education and research.

 unusual or uncontrolled movements of body

 yellowing of eyes, skin

 Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):

 Do not take this medicine with any of the following medications:

-medicines to control heart rhythm like disopyramide, dofetilide, ibutilide, propafenone, sotalol
+certain medicines for irregular heart beat like disopyramide, dofetilide, dronedarone, ibutilide, propafenone, sotalol

 red yeast rice